Bioresorbable Polymers for Implantable Medical Devices

 Glycoprene® Polymer Series as an alternative to PGA and PGLA polymers:

 PGA and PGLA polymers may exhibit tensile strengths in the GPa range and degradation profiles of strength loss within one (1) to six (6) weeks and mass loss within two (2) to four (4) months.
 Poly-Med’s Glycoprene® bioresorbable polymer series are polyaxial, segmented co-polymer formulations with varying ratios of glycolide, ε-caprolactone, and trimethylene carbonate (TMC) monomers (Figure 3).
-With this polymer architecture, TMC acts as a central flexible region that can then be end-grafted with varying ratios of glycolide and ε-caprolactone, creating a triadic structure.
+With this polymer architecture, TMC acts as a central flexible region that can then be end-grafted with varying ratios of glycolide and ε-caprolactone, creating a triadic structure (Figure 4).
 Poly-Med’s stiffer Glycoprene® 935 has a composition of 93% glycolide, 5% ε-caprolactone, & 2% TMC and exhibits degradation profiles with strength loss ranging from one (1) to four (4) weeks and mass loss ranging from three (3) to six (6) months depending on processing, physiological environment, and anatomical location.
 Additionally, Poly-Med offers Glycoprene® 7424 as a formulation exhibiting increased flexibility with a composition of 74% glycolide, 24% ε-caprolactone, and 2% TMC.
 Similar to Glycoprene® 935, Glycoprene® 7424 exhibits a degradation profile with strength loss ranging from two (2) to four (4) weeks and mass loss ranging from three (3) to six (6) months.
 These materials may be processed into extruded monofilaments, multifilaments, tubes, films, warp and weft knit meshes, electrospun fabrics, FDM 3D printed filaments & parts, and injection molded constructs.
 When processed in a multifilament warp knit mesh construct, our Glycoprene® 935 material exhibits increased burst strength and elongation at break compared to Ethicon’s Vicryl® mesh made from a PGLA 90% glycolide / 10% L-lactide multifilament yarn.

 Lactoprene® Polymer Series as an Alternative to PLLA, PLGA, and PLCL polymers:

-PLLA and PLGA materials may also exhibit strengths in the GPa range, although with longer degradation profiles losing strength within six (6) to twelve (12) months and mass loss ranging eighteen (18) to thirty-six (36) months depending on processing, physiological environment, and anatomical location.
+PLLA and PLGA materials typically exhibit strengths in the GPa range, although with degradation profiles losing strength within six (6) to twelve (12) months and mass loss ranging eighteen (18) to thirty-six (36) months depending on processing, physiological environment, and anatomical location.
 100% PLLA materials have shown problematic long-term biocompatibility when processed into certain formats, most notably with the recall of Ethicon’s Panacryl® suture for orthopedic applications due to burst release of lactic acid units from high-crystalline polymer segments.

-Poly-Med’s Lactoprene® bioresorbable polymers are linear block co-polymer formulations with varying ratios of lactide, ε-caprolactone, and TMC.
+Poly-Med’s Lactoprene® bioresorbable polymers are linear block co-polymer formulations with varying ratios of lactide, ε-caprolactone, and TMC (Figure 5).
 This polymer architecture creates a segmented degradation profile that does not exhibit burst release of lactic acid that has been observed with standard PLA polymers and therefore increases a devices biocompatibility potential.
 Similar to the triadic design implemented into the Glycoprene® and Strataprene® bioresorbable polymer series, the Lactoprene® bioresorbable polymer series also exhibits stiffer lactide-based segments and more flexible TMC-based segments.
 Poly-Med’s stiffest and longest lasting lactide-based material, Lactoprene® 8812, is constituted by 88% L-lactide & 12% TMC and exhibits strength loss ranging from six (6) to twelve (12) months and mass loss ranging from eighteen (18) to thirty-six (36) months.
 Poly-Med also offers a slightly more flexible formulation, Lactoprene® 8411, made of 84% L-lactide, 11% TMC, and 5% ε-caprolactone that exhibits a strength loss ranging from three (3) to nine (9) months and mass loss ranging from twelve (12) to thirty-six (36) months.
 Poly-Med also offers a unique, flexible lactide-based bioresorbable polymer formulation, Lactoprene® 7415, exhibiting a block co-polymer structure of 74% L-lactide, 11% ε-caprolactone, and 15% TMC.
 Additionally, Lactoprene® 7415 exhibits a similar degradation profile to Lactoprene® 8411 dependent on processing, physiological environment, and anatomical location.
 Overall, Poly-Med’s Lactoprene® bioresorbable polymer series may be used in a variety of manufacturing techniques that include but are not limited to extruded monofilaments, multifilaments, tubes, films, warp and weft knit meshes, electrospun fabrics, FDM 3D printed filaments & parts, and injection molded constructs.

 Strataprene® Polymer Series as Unique Elastomeric Bioresorbable Polymer Materials: